 Jeff joined the Downtown Victoria Business Association, first as the interim Executive Director in November 2017.
 He joined the association permanently in April 2018.

 Jeff Bray grew up in Vancouver, B.C.
 After graduating from UBC, he embarked on a 13-year career with the BC government.
 In 2001, Jeff was elected the MLA for Victoria-Beacon Hill.
 More recently, Jeff was the Manager of Government and Regulatory Affairs for Shaw in BC.
-He is currently President of Capital Public Affairs Inc., a public affairs consulting firm.
-Community-oriented, Jeff is Vice-Chair of the Royal BC Museum Foundation, Vice-Chair of the Garth Homer Society, Vice-President of the Former MLA Association of BC, and is Vice-President of the North Quadra Community Association.
+Community-oriented, Jeff is the Co-Chair of the Coalition to End Homelessness, Vice-Chair of the Royal BC Museum Foundation, President of the Former MLA Association of BC, and Vice-President of the North Quadra Community Association.

 Alison Gair has been with the DVBA since 2006.
 Alison manages the administration of the office and works with the team to provide support for ongoing projects.
 The voice on the phone and the friendly face you see in the office, Alison is an integral part of the team with a strong background in all things downtown.